denysdovhan/learnyoubash/exercises/streams_pipes_and_lists/problem.en.md

-This exercise is very important, because streams, pipes and lists of commands are used everywhere.
+This exercise is very important because streams, pipes, and lists of commands are used everywhere.
 You will meet these strange `>` and `|` characters almost in any script.
-So let's discover the secret what it exactly is.
+So let's discover the secret to what they exactly are.

 ### Streams